 - Personality: how the work fits your decision style, organization and problems solving styles

-Your assessment results are based upon the Holland Code, which identifies six primary personality areas: Realistic, Investigative, Artistic (creativity) Social, Enterprising and Conventional.
+Your assessment results are related to the Holland Code, which identifies six primary personality areas: Realistic, Investigative, Artistic (creativity) Social, Enterprising and Conventional.
 Each type is described in the results section.
+For assistance in interpreting your results, contact the Career Development office.

 - Online self assessment of interests, abilities and values is available at Focus 2.
 The access code for Carroll students is CareerStart.
 Complete the registration information and begin your assessment!
 When you return to Focus 2, you can use your created login and password.